aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/sort-data/_index.md

 {{< highlight java >}}

  javac -classpath %classpath%;e:\Aspose.Cells.jar;  ClassName .javajava -classpath %classpath%;e:\Aspose.Cells.jar;  ClassName

 {{< /highlight >}}

 1. Sort the data in the worksheet:
    1. Add code to the project.

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-SortData-SortData.java" >}}
+{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-SortData-SortData.java" >}}

 1. Execute the program.

 When the above code is executed, the data is sorted:

 **Output file**

 ![todo:image_alt_text](sort-data_2.jpg)

-### **Conclusion**
+## **Conclusion**

 {{% alert color="primary" %}}

 In this article I have shown how we can sort data using Aspose.Cells.
 Hopefully, you will be able to adapt these options to your own scenarios.

 Aspose.Cells offer more flexibility than other components and provides outstanding speed, efficiency and reliability.
 Aspose.Cells benefits from years of research, design and careful tuning.

-We heartily welcome your queries, comments and suggestions at [Aspose.Cells Forum](http://www.aspose.com/community/forums/aspose.cells-product-family/19/showforum.aspx).
+We heartily welcome your queries, comments and suggestions at [Aspose.Cells Forum](https://forum.aspose.com/c/cells/).
 We warranty a prompt reply.

 {{% /alert %}}